Why proper optimist sail trim is essential for performance?

 - Overall sail tension.

-If all of this looks good, it’s time to check the 17 tie points for precision.
+If all of this looks good, it’s time to check the 17 ties points for precision.
 Yes, 17!
 Here’s the breakdown:

 - Corners: There are 5 ties at the corners:

-- 2 at the throat, where the sail meets the mast at the top (one perpendicular and one diagonal).
+- 2 at the throat, where the sail meets the mast near the top (one perpendicular and one diagonal).

-- 2 at the tack where the sail attaches to the mast/boom joint.
+- 2 at the tack, where the sail attaches at the mast-boom junction.

 - 1 at the clew, the back corner of the sail on the boom.